gloony91/oliver/README.md

 this way, if you want to delete a bunch of repositories, you can simply remove them from the list and run

+I'll also probably make the `backup` directory hidden (`.backup`) so that if a user clones a repo called "backup", nothing will interfere. things will also be cleaner, to boot.

 ```bash
 $ olive install
 ```